brikis98/yevgeniy-brikman-homepage/_posts/2018-07-07-the-audacity-of-hope.md

 Becoming a politician changes:

 - The type of people you spend time with: e.g., you're forced to spend more and more time with rich donors.
-- The economics of how you talk to the electorate: e.g., town hall meetings let you reach a few hundred people at a time, whereas TV let's you reach hundreds of thousands or millions.
+- The economics of how you talk to the electorate: e.g., town hall meetings let you reach a few hundred people at a time, whereas TV lets you reach hundreds of thousands or millions.
 - Perhaps, more generally, who you are.

 I also found it interesting, and a bit disturbing, to learn about the sad and broken state of politics: